jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Naming a Bluemix app][54]

-In a few moments, you'll have a Java web server application instance running on Bluemix.
+In a few moments, you'll have a Java web server app instance running on Bluemix.
 Click the **Overview** tab to view information about your app:

 ![The new app's Bluemix dashboard][55]

-If you click the route on the application dashboard, you can access the running Starter application:
+If you click the route on the app dashboard, you can access the running Starter app:

 ![A running web application][10]

-Although it's great that the application is running, you will want to modify it to make it more interesting.
+Although it's great that the app is running, you will want to modify it to make it more interesting.

-You can work with your application code in many ways.
+You can work with your app code in many ways.
 For example, with auto-deploy, you can modify the code that runs in your app by pushing the changes to a Git repository.
 The mechanism that implements auto-deploy is provided by Bluemix™ DevOps Services, but more about that later.

 On your app’s overview page, click **ADD GIT**.